mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/legend.rst

    tooltip: 'Legend'                    # text to use as tooltip
    elementType: dialog                  # dialog/blockelement, default is dialog
-   autoOpen: true                       # true/false open when application is started
+   autoOpen: true                       # true/false open when application is started, default is true
    displayType: list                    # accordion/list type of display, default is list
    target: ~                            # Id of Map element to query
    noLegend: 'No legend available'      # text to display if no legend is available